Critical Global Issues

 A Framework of Critical Global Issues

-SIT develops our programs within a framework of the most critical global issues of the day so that the next generation of leaders has the expertise and intercultural understanding they need to engage all identities, perspectives, and cultures in respectful, enduring, and meaningful responses.
+SIT develops our programs within a framework of the most critical global issues of the day so that the next generation of leaders has the expertise and intercultural understanding they need to engage all identities, perspectives, and cultures with respectful, enduring, and meaningful responses.

 CLIMATE AND ENVIRONMENT